NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 The following describes the process for building the HDL from source files.
 The HDL is built using [Vivado 2021.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-1.html).
 For additional information on setting up the build environment refer [here](../../docs/build_environment/BuildEnv.md).

 Start by launching cygwin on your windows machine and execute the following commands.
 If Vivado is not installed at `C:/Xilinx/` update the path accordingly.
 The build script will download the necessary source files and build the HDL.
 When the build is finished the following output will be generated: `workspace/rflan/rflan_xzcuxxx.xsa`.
-Once the build is completed the project can be opended using Vivado.
+Once the build is completed the project can be opened using Vivado.

 ```
 export PATH=/cygdrive/c/Xilinx/Vivado/2021.1/bin/:$PATH